IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Stephen_Hawking" target="_blank">Stephen Hawking</a>

->“General relativity is certainly a very **beautiful theory**, but how does one judge the elegance of physical theories generally?
+>“General relativity is certainly a very **beautiful theory**, but how does one judge the elegance of physical theories generally?”

+>“Two people pass each other on the street; and according to one of the two people, an Andromedean space fleet has already set off on its journey, while to the other, the decision as to whether or not the journey will actually take place has not yet been made.
+How can there still be some uncertainty as to the outcome of that decision?
+If to either person the decision has already been made, then surely there cannot be any uncertainty.
+The launching of the space fleet is an inevitability.
+In fact neither of the people can yet know of the launching of the space fleet.
+They can know only later, when telescopic observations from Earth reveal that the fleet is indeed on its way.
+Then they can hark back to that chance encounter, and come to the conclusion that at that time, according to one of them, the decision lay in the uncertain future, while to the other, it lay in the certain past.
+Was there then any uncertainty about that future?
+Or was the future of both people already "fixed"?”

 >“One is left with the uneasy feeling that even if supersymmetry is actually false, as a feature of nature, and that accordingly no supersymmetry partners are ever found by the LHC or by any later more powerful accelerator, then the conclusion that some supersymmetry proponents might come to would not be that supersymmetry is false for the actual particles of nature, but merely that the level of supersymmetry breaking must be greater even that the level reached at that moment, and that a new even more powerful machine would be required to observe it!”